hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 ```bash
 ssh-keygen -t rsa -b 2048
 ```
 and press enter until it's done.
 This will create a new RSA key pair in your home directory, in the folder `.ssh`.
 For the full filepath, check the output of the command you just entered.
 By default, the key pair is named `id_rsa` and `id_rsa.pub` and it should be located in `C:\Users\<username>/.ssh` on Windows or `~/.ssh` on Linux.
 The first one is your private key, the second one is your public key.
-You can now upload your public key to the CC website.

 Do **NOT** upload your private key anywhere !
 Only the `.pub` file !

-Now you can copy all the contents of your new file id_rsa.pub and paste them into the "SSH Key" section on the CC website, at [this adress](https://ccdb.alliancecan.ca/ssh_authorized_keys).
+You can now copy the entire contents of your new `id_rsa.pub` file and paste them into the "SSH Key" section on the CC website, at [this adress](https://ccdb.alliancecan.ca/ssh_authorized_keys).

 No more password typing !